When To Hike

 Galakhudat: You can get to Galakhudat in an off-road vehicle.
 From the centre of Guba, local taxis (Niva and UAZ jeeps) can take you there for 50 AZN.
 If you intend to return to Guba from Khinalig, you can ask the driver to collect you from there and take you back for about an extra 10 AZN.

 Khinalig: You can get to Khinalig from the center of Guba by taxi for 60 AZN.
-The road conditions requires an off-road car such as a Niva or UAZ.
+The road conditions in the winter and poor weather require an off-road car such as a Niva or UAZ.

 Laza: You can get to the village by taking a car from the district center of Gusar or Guba.
 Local taxis can take you to Laza from the city of Gusar for 25-30 AZN, or from the city of Guba for 50-60 AZN.